KrumSpace/StellarSystems/ReadMe.md

 ## Abstract

-Currently, simulates barycentric systems and object collisions in cartesian and polar coordinates.
+Currently, simulates barycentric systems and object collisions in cartesian and polar kineticParameters.

 _Work is under progress..._